zbw322092/thing_about_node.js/JS_Basic/Language Features/closure.md

 What happened above? `loopNow` is a closure which get access to variable `i` via reference.
 When we execute `loopNow` by `result[0]()`, `i` has already changed to `6`.
 Yes, `i` is accessed via reference, so it is 6 now.

-Now, solution of that -- invoke closure immediately!
+Now, solution for that -- invoke closure immediately!
 Or, saying, Immediately Invoked Function Expression (IIFE).

 ``` javascript
 // modify the above function